ChrstphrHll/npc_gen/students/Theriss Deularla.md

 ### Description
 - Gnome Cleric from Shadesburry Initiative
 - 6th year Protection student in Treskal
-- shoulder length straight platinum hair that's plain, Pale Gray eyes, and Dark Tan skin
+- short straight lighter blonde hair that's well kept, Pale Gray eyes, and Dark Tan skin
 - Is Attentive and Fraudulent, and has Knowledge as their ideal

 ### Organizations